- SEO needs continuous optimization to stay ahead of competitors and search engine algorithm updates.

 SEO is a highly effective strategy for increasing your website’s online presence, but much like Rome, it can’t be built in a day.
-If the old tortoise and the hare fable isn’t enough to convince you that patience is an SEO virtue (ok we’ll chill out with the idioms), we put together this list of reasons why SEO is a slow-moving process and why it’s still worth the effort.
+So if the old tortoise and the hare fable isn’t enough to convince you that patience is an SEO virtue (ok, we’ll chill out with the idioms), we put together this list of reasons why SEO is a slow-moving process and why it’s still worth the effort.

 SEO is a process, not a deliverable